Updated Mar 14, 2026§ For Everyday Items

 What is the Bluetooth range of each tracker?

-AirTag connects at about 10 meters (33 feet) indoors, up to 30 meters in open space.
-The ONE Spot claimed 60 meters, but real-world indoor range was closer to 10-15 meters.
-Walls, furniture, and radio interference reduce Bluetooth range for all trackers.
-Beyond Bluetooth range, both rely on Find My network crowdsourcing for location updates.
+The ONE Spot claimed a longer direct Bluetooth range than AirTag, but walls, furniture, and radio interference reduce Bluetooth range for all trackers.
+Beyond direct phone range, both rely on Find My network crowdsourcing for location updates.